 A good example of such herbs is white willow bark.
 Some people call it “nature’s aspirin.”
 It helps to control inflammation, making it potentially useful for fighting unexplained pain.

-Another such herb that may be helpful is Boswellia.
+Another herb that may be helpful is Boswellia.
 There is evidence that it is beneficial to people having osteoarthritis pain.
 This possibly means it could benefit those having pain doctors can’t explain as well.

 These herbs and several others can often be found on the label of commercial products, going by what you see on the labels.
 They are used for making supplements and topical solutions, which may be beneficial for the treatment of unexplained pain.